ivy-net/avs-helm-charts/charts/ava/README.md

     helm package ava
     helm install ava ava-*.tgz -n ava -f ava/values.${NAME}.yaml
     ```
-All, but last commands are optional, and ensures that the installation won't fail.
+All, but the last commands are optional, and ensures that the installation won't fail.
 If that is achieved in an alternative way, the installation can be done with this one command:
     ```
     helm install ava ava-*.tgz -n ava -f ava/values.${NAME}.yaml